Past posts live here. Come πŸ‘‹πŸΌ at me on FB, IG, Threads & Bluesky

 (* Taken directly from Wikipedia)

 When stuck, or struck with an incapacitating stress, Peter Schmidt was bumped out of the flow of his work, and found it hard to return.
-This is a familiar conundrum to most artists, and we all have our work-arounds.
+This is a familiar conundrum to most artists, and we all have workarounds.

-This is why I don’t take lunches with anyone during the week it’s too interruptive to my work.
+This is why I don’t take lunches with anyone during the week; it’s too disruptive to my work.

 Some of Peter Schmidt’s early Artwork